-The Serenade program was designed by Miriam Lense, PhD and Sara Beck, MS.
+The Serenade program was designed by Miriam Lense, PhD and Sara Beck, PhD.

 Miriam Lense, PhD

-Sara Beck is a PhD student in Psychology and Human Development, whose research interests focus on how children’s prosocial behavior is shaped by engagement with active music making.
-Sara is a singer/songwriter.
+Sara Beck is an Assistant Professor of Psychology and Randolph College.
+She received her PhD in Developmental Psychology from Vanderbilt University.
+Dr. Beck’s research interests focus on how children’s prosocial behavior is shaped by engagement with active music making.
+Sara is also a singer/songwriter.
 She’s released five albums of original music, written for other artists, and contributed to film and TV soundtracks (sarabeck.net).
 Her most recent recording project was an album of prosocial children’s songs, created in partnership with Vanderbilt PhD Candidate Colleen Russo and The Curb Center for Arts, Enterprise, & Public Policy called KindnessKids: Join In The Song!

 Adam Summers, MA, LCAT, MT-BC

 Funding and Support

 The Serenade program and research is supported by Vanderbilt University Transinstitutional Programs (TIPs); VUMC-Meharry Medical College Community Engagement and Research grant; Department of Otolaryngology at Vanderbilt University Medical Center; The Curb Center for Art, Enterprise, and Public Policy; Vanderbilt Kennedy Center and the Treatment and Research Institute for Autism Spectrum Disorders (TRIAD); Vanderbilt Brain Institute.
 Beginning April 2018, the Serenade program and research is part of Vanderbilt University Medical Center’s National Endowment for the Arts Research Lab focusing on the arts, health, and social/emotional well-being.